Axon loses appeals court fight with FTC over Vievu acquisition

 “Because the FTC statutory scheme ultimately allowed Axon to present its constitutional challenges to a federal court of appeals after the administrative proceeding, Axon did not suffer any cognizable injury,” the court said.

-Neither Axon, the manufacturer of Taser stun guns and body camera systems for police departments, nor the FTC immediately responded to a request for comment.
+Axon, the manufacturer of Taser stun guns and body camera systems for police departments, said it would press on.

+“We will continue this important fight and are evaluating both Ninth Circuit en banc and Supreme Court certiorari petition options,” said Pam Petersen, Axon’s vice president of litigation.

 Our Standards: The Thomson Reuters Trust Principles.